JPON24/FTC27272-SHARKANS/README.md

-This repository shows the software progression starting after the first competition for ftc 27272, also known as the Sharkans.
+This repository shows the software progression starting after the first competition for FTC 27272, also known as the Sharkans.

 PS:
 - No AI required :)